 In 2014, the German-Greek Future Fund was set up to promote joint efforts to come to terms with this shared past and provide targeted help to the communities that suffered most from the atrocities committed during the German occupation of the country in the Second World War.
 In addition, the two governments have announced the establishment of a German-Greek Youth Office as a joint goal.
 The aim of this Youth Office will be to promote youth exchanges between the two countries and to foster mutual understanding and reconciliation.

-Some 50 German-Greek societies in Germany are members of the umbrella organisation the Association of German-Greek Societies.
+Some 50 German-Greek societies in Germany are members of the umbrella organisation, the Association of German-Greek Societies.

 The debt crisis and public opinion

 Close cultural ties have existed between Greece and Germany since the time of the Greek struggle against Ottoman rule, which was supported by the philhellenes in Germany.
-Numerous German scientists, scholars and administrators went to Greece during the reign of King Otto von Wittelsbach (1833-1862), especially from Bavaria.
+Numerous German scientists, scholars and administrators went to Greece during the reign of King Otto of Greece from the House of Wittelsbach (1833-1862), especially from Bavaria.
 The pioneering research carried out by German archaeologists, the work done by German engineers to help develop the country and a general affinity for the German legal system forged strong ties in the academic sector that survived the two World Wars.
 Around 40,000 Greeks have received all or part of their vocational training in Germany.
 One in ten Greeks have lived in Germany for an extended period at some point in their lives.